 Preparing and freezing party food in advance, sending out invitations, organising party games, decorating your house, hosting the guests and cleaning up all the mess left behind might be enough for you to put up the white flag in surrender!
-But organising a birthday party doesn’t need to be so stressful.
+But organising a birthday party doesn’t need to be so stressful, especially with these tips to organise a child’s birthday party.

 So, how do you go about organising a memorable child’s birthday party (memorable in a good way) and not lose your sanity at the same time?